WaywardGame/piratelanguage/README.md

 A piratey language translation.
 Yaarrrgh!
 Uses the language translation .json format.

 ## Workflow
 The following style/replacement guide is used when making replacements to the standard "English" language file.
-Spaces and case are important; make sure to copy and paste the full line.
+Spaces and case are important; make sure to copy and paste the full line with case matching (unless otherwise noted).

 ```
  Yourself